ConvertAPI/convertapi-library-dotnet/README.md

      Console.WriteLine("Response: " + e.Response);

       if (e.StatusCode == HttpStatusCode.Unauthorized)
-          Console.WriteLine("Secret is not provided or no additional seconds left in account to proceed conversion.
+          Console.WriteLine("Secret is not provided or no additional seconds left in the account to proceed conversion.
 More information https://www.convertapi.com/a");
   }
 ```

-This is the bare-minimum to convert a file using the ConvertAPI client, but you can do a great deal more with the ConvertAPI .NET library.
-Take special note that you should replace `your-api-secret` with the secret you obtained in item two of the pre-requisites.
+This is the minimum to convert a file using the ConvertAPI client, but you can do much more with the ConvertAPI .NET library.
+Note that you should replace `your-api-secret` with the secret you obtained in item two of the prerequisites.

 ### Issues &amp; Comments
 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!